-Play Jumbled words (see the Games bank, pages 14-17).
-Use the names of the countries: dinai (India), asluratia (Australia), raekiun (Ukraine), ancih (China), pyget (Egypt).
+Play Jumbled words (see the Games Bank, pages 14-17).
+Use the names of the countries: dinai (India), asluratia (Australia), anadac (Canada), israsu (Russia), treag nabitri (Great Britain), ancih (China), dronaj (Jordan), pyget (Egypt).

 1 Read and follow.

 - Use the country names on the board to remind the class about the capital letters for countries.
 Ask the children their favourite country (probably their own!) and write a sentence on the board with no capital letters and no final full stop: my favourite country is - Ask the children what's missing and elicit the correct capital letters and full stop. - Refer them to the information in the box.